mrjackyliang/homebridge-adt-pulse/README.md

 If you have a sensor that is unsupported by this plugin, please [request a feature](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=feature_request.md) so I can add support for it into the plugin.

 Please mind that I DO NOT have plans to support smart devices or cameras connected to the ADT Pulse service.
-I recommend using another `homebridge-plugin` or the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app).
+I recommend using another `homebridge-plugin` or the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app) for that.

+## Force Arming (Arm Stay/Away)
+Due to the nature of how HomeKit and ADT Pulse processes `setDeviceStatus` commands, this plugin will force arm when it detects active motion or open sensors.

+__This issue will prevent your from arming stay/away (with no error response) causing confusion.__

+Before arming, I advise you to check the status of your Home (instructions below), as HomeKit will not check if your devices are in active state.

+1. Open Home app.
+2. Tap `Details >` above `Favorite Accessories`.
+3. View the `ATTENTION` area of your home.

 ## Log Level (Debugging)
-Let's face it.
-Debugging is difficult without the proper information, in such, the plugin offers a way to filter out logs in which you may want to see (and not see).
+Debugging is difficult without the proper information, in such, the plugin offers a way to filter out logs in which you may want to see and not see. _Optional._

-Configure `logLevel` (like the example configuration above) with the values below:
+Configure `logLevel` like the example configuration above with the values below:
 * Set `logLevel` to `10` for errors only.
 * Set `logLevel` to `20` for warnings (and the above).
 * Set `logLevel` to `30` for info (and the above).
 * Set `logLevel` to `40` for debug (and the above).
 * Set `logLevel` to `50` for verbose (and the above).

-If the `logLevel` setting is undefined or is not the specific numbers set above, a warning may be shown and `logLevel` will be set to `30` which is the recommended level.
+If the `logLevel` setting is undefined or not in the specific numbers set above, a warning may be shown and `logLevel` will be set to `30` (_recommended_).

 ## Test Script
 There is a test script included in the package that performs specific actions used by the plugin.
 Feel free to test it out, and report any bugs you see.